 Getting dumped sucks no matter what, but right now it’s on another level.
-You might be confused over what to do with gifts you bought her.
-Your friends and family all asking what happened, like it isn’t fucking obvious.
+You might be confused about what to do with the gifts you bought her.
+Your friends and family are all asking what happened as if it isn’t fucking obvious.

 So if you’ve been having a rough go of it, like I know a lot of you are, this article is for you.

 I always get flooded with messages around Thanksgiving, but this year has been a bit different.

 You all know why.

 I’ve gotten plenty of the usual questions like:

 - How come she dumped me right now?

 - Should I give her the gifts I got her?

 - How do I explain what happened to my family?

 - Should I wish her a happy [insert your holiday here]?